-The Department offers the following degrees:B.S. in Mathematics, B.S. in Computer Science, B.S. in Secondary Education with emphasis in Mathematics, and the B.S. in Secondary Education with emphasis in Mathematics and Computer Science.The department also offers an emphasis in Computer Science and an emphasis in Mathematics in combination with other majors.
+The Department offers the following degrees: B.S. in Mathematics, B.S. in Computer Science, B.S. in Mathematics with emphasis in Computer Science, B.S. in Secondary Education with emphasis in Mathematics, and the B.S. in Secondary Education with emphasis in Mathematics and Computer Science.
+The department also offers an emphasis in Computer Science and an emphasis in Mathematics in combination with other majors.